CUTR-at-USF/onebusaway-travel-behavior-analysis/README.md

 the `Ground Truth trip` ends.
 Example usage: `--mergeOneToOne`
 * `--repeatGtRows` This flag will force the merging system to repeat a GT trip as many rows as matches are found before exporting the output.
 By default, this flag is set to False.
-In such case, the merger wil only include one DT data row per trip while merging with a device.
+In such case, the merger wil only include one GT data row per trip while merging with a device.
 Example usage: `--repeatGtRows`

 ### Acknowledgements